vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 1. The user enters the inventory number and year for the inventory document they want to update.
 1. The user taps the *Load Document* button.
-1. The application uses  `BAPI_MATPHYSINV_GETDETAIL`to get the data for the inventory document that the user specified.
+1. The application uses  `BAPI_MATPHYSINV_GETDETAIL` to get the data for the inventory document that the user specified.
-1. The application displays the inventory document on screen, so the user can update the stock numbers.
+1. The application displays each item from the inventory document, so that the user can update the stock numbers.
 1. The user updates the stock numbers.
 1. The user taps the *Submit Count* button.
-1. The application uses `BAPI_MATPHYSINV_COUNT` to submit the new stock numbers to SAP.
+1. The application uses `BAPI_MATPHYSINV_COUNT` and `BAPI_TRANSACTION_COMMIT` to submit the new stock numbers to SAP.

 ### The UI